 The NAV of each Unit in the HIT reflects such Unit's pro rata portion of the market value of the HIT's portfolio.
 The value of the HIT's portfolio, and the resulting NAV of the HIT Units, will fluctuate, primarily in response to changing interest rates.
 Generally, when market interest rates rise, the NAV will fall and conversely, when market interest rates fall, the NAV will rise.
 If market interest rates rise, the value of the HIT's securities, and therefore the value of a Participant's investment in the HIT, may fall below the principal amount of such an investment.
 Participants who redeem Units at such times may suffer a loss.
-In recent years, interest rates have been below historic averages and may revert to historic trends.
-In addition, recent Federal Reserve actions and statements continue to indicate policy changes that may influence interest rates to increase.
-As a result, under current market conditions there is a heightened risk of future increases in rates, which, as explained above, may lead in turn to declines in the value of fixed-income assets, including those held by the HIT.
+The HIT may face a heightened level of interest rate risk in times of monetary policy change and/or uncertainty, such as when the Federal Reserve Board, as in recent times, adjusts a quantitative easing program and/or changes the federal funds rate.
+The risk associated with rising interest rates, which may be higher during periods of high inflation, may lead to declines in the value of fixed-income assets, including those held by the HIT.
 Because longer-term fixed-income assets may be more sensitive to interest rate changes, rising interest rates may pose additional risk to funds, such as the HIT, whose portfolios include such assets.

-As a risk mitigation strategy, the HIT periodically buys or sells portfolio investments in order to address fluctuations in the expected weighted average life of the portfolio, manage the duration of the portfolio and maintain a desirable level of portfolio diversification.
+As a risk mitigation strategy, the HIT periodically buys or sells portfolio investments and invests in U.S. Treasury futures contracts in order to address fluctuations in the expected weighted average life of the portfolio, manage the duration of the portfolio and/or maintain a desirable level of portfolio diversification.
 Weighted average life is the average expected life of a security, taking into account the maturity, amortization and likelihood of prepayment of the security.
-Duration is a risk measure used to express the price (value) sensitivity of a fixed-income security as it relates to changes in the general level of interest rates.
+Duration is a risk measure used to express the price (value) sensitivity of a fixedincome security as it relates to changes in the general level of interest rates.
 It measures this sensitivity more accurately than maturity because it takes into account the time value of the projected cash flows generated by the security over its life.
 Duration is calculated by discounting the future interest and principal payments to reflect their present value and then multiplying such payments by the number of years they are expected to be received to produce a value expressed in years.
 Effective duration takes into account call features and prepayment expectations that may shorten or extend the expected life of a security.
 There is no assurance that the HIT's risk mitigation strategy will be effective.